 Trend #4: Start Fishing In the Big Data Lakes

 In 2016, Data Lakes was going to be a big thing.
 Though it is of recent origin and in the early stages of development, the concept of the big data lake is becoming a familiar term as far as big data processing and cloud analytics are concerned.
 For many companies, Data-Lake-as-a-Service is fast emerging as a solution to manage and secure all data.
-The basic premise of this concept is how to manage, store and use the massive amounts of incoming data from various mediums.
-Google and Facebook, which are at the forefront of cutting-edge technologies, are considered early adopters of big data lakes.
+The basic premise of this concept is how to collect, store and use massive amounts of incoming data from various mediums.
+Google and Facebook, at the forefront of cutting-edge technologies, are considered early adopters of big data lakes.

 Trend #5: Increased Data Security and Breaches

-Everything is going digital or is set to go digital, and in this context, data security is still a major concern.
+Everything is going digital or set to go digital; in this context, data security is still a major concern.
 Data breaches have been in the news, and perhaps due to the growth of connected Internet of Things and fast networks, there’ll be more attacks from hackers.
 Hackers can even kill a Jeep driving on a highway.
 Data security should never be overlooked.
 But the thing is that there have been many data breaches in the past, and there will be many more in the future too.
 So what’s the difference?
 The difference lies in implementing the right crisis plan in the event of an attack and how to prevent one.
-Basically, organizations should focus more on handling data security before, during, and after a hack.
+Organizations should focus more on handling data security before, during, and after a hack.